 We waited a good thirty minutes just to order our sandwiches (A busied herself by running around looking for more beans to try) and then another thirty for our sandwiches.
 The joint was jammed.

 Because the founder of this business is a hippie, the employees are actually well-paid and taken care of, and as such they are always exceptionally cheerful and eager to help.
 But the girl who brought out our sandwiches was uncharacteristically flustered.
 She apologized for the wait and I said, “It’s no problem, we knew what we were getting into by coming tonight!”

 “We weren’t expecting this many people,” she said, in the hush tones reserved for hospital corridors.

-I really felt for the staff, but if they hadn’t prepared for this level of insanity, they shouldn’t have tossed 20% off coupons to thousands of people like Evita Peron throwing money from the train car.
+I really felt for the staff, but if they hadn’t prepared for this level of insanity, they shouldn’t have tossed 20% off coupons to hundreds of people like Evita Peron throwing money from the train car.

 That night, in a graham cracker-induced frenzy, A realized that the heirloom beans she’d bought were a quarter of the price on Amazon.

 “I gotta return these beans,” she said gravely, as if she’d just decided to storm a beach.